-Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems.
+Bleeding gums are most often a sign of gum disease, but can also point to a number of other health problems as well.

-Occasional bleeding of the gums can be the result of brushing your teeth too vigorously or wearing dentures that do not fit correctly.
+Occasional bleeding of the gums can be the result of brushing your teeth too vigorously or wearing dentures that don’t fit correctly.
 Frequent episodes of gum bleeding, however, can indicate more serious conditions, such as:

 - periodontitis (an advanced form of gum disease)